oncoscape/chinook/README.md

 messages between powerful computational services and visualization tools.

-# Loosely Coupled Computational Services and Browser Visualizations
+# Putting the Chinook Protocol to Work: Loosely Coupled Computational Services and Browser Visualizations
-#### A Common Situation (excellent tools, unconnected not available to the non-expert programmer)
+#### A Common Situation (excellent tools, unconnected,  not available to the non-expert programmer)
 ![Uncoupled](/images/legoBlocksUnconnected.png)

 #### Oncoscape (using the Chinook Protocol)